krmiller678/VacationWeatherPlanner/README.md

 1. Use the green "< > Code button" at the top right of the repo and download the repo as a zip
 2. Extract the ZIP file to a desired location

-Once the project is saved, there are different methods to actually opening it:

 # 2. Running the project

 # Clion